Ivica Dačić: Protege of Slobodan Milošević

 1990s under Milošević, Dačić single-handedly returned the Socialists to the political mainstream in Serbia."
 Sebek continued: "He is extremely smart and likely to be very cooperative when negotiating with the international community, but he's still an eyesore for anyone who doesn't have the memory of a goldfish."

 The EU had earlier listed Dačić among persons in Milošević's circle prohibited from entering the EU.

 Personal life

-Dačić's wife is named Sanja Djaković Dačić.
+Dačić's wife is named Sanja Đaković Dačić.
 He has two children, a son named Luka and a daughter named Andrea.

 Dačić was a licensed amateur radio operator and former President of KK Partizan Sport Association of Serbia.
 He was also vice-president of the Olympic Committee of FR Yugoslavia.
 He was appointed President of RK Partizan on 23 June 2007.
 His father, Desimir, died on 30 January 2018.